Lukasa/lukasa.co.uk/_posts/2016-01-05-Debugging_With_Wireshark_TLS.md

 1. The leaf certificate may not be valid for the domain.
 A certificate is valid if either it has the correct "dNSName" (not a typo) field in its Subject Alternative Name (subjectAltName, or SAN) extension, or if it has the correct "commonName" (displayed by Wireshark as "id-at-commonName") field in its *Subject* field.
 2. The leaf certificate may not chain up to a trusted root certificate.
 In general this happens in one of two ways:
     1. The server may not be sending "intermediate certificates".
 In general a leaf certificate is signed by a certificate that is not itself a trusted root certificate.
-A well-configured server will actually provide that intermediate certificate as part of the Certificate record, to prevent clients needing to have every intermediate certificate in the world in their trust database, but this doesn't always happen.
+A well-configured server will actually provide that intermediate certificate as part of the Certificate message, to prevent clients needing to have every intermediate certificate in the world in their trust database, but this doesn't always happen.
     2. The server may have a cross-signed trust root.
 This breaks some older TLS stacks.
 I won't go into it here, because it's too complex and makes me sad.

 ### Server Key Exchange (Optional)

-Immediately following the Certificate record the server *may* send a Server Key Exchange record.
+Immediately following the Certificate message the server *may* send a Server Key Exchange message.
 This is sent only for specific cipher suites: specifically, either DHE or ECDHE cipher suites.
-This record is used to establish the ephemeral key for the encryption algorithm using Diffie-Hellman (or Elliptic-Curve Diffie-Hellman) key negotiation.
+This message is used to establish the ephemeral key for the encryption algorithm using Diffie-Hellman (or Elliptic-Curve Diffie-Hellman) key negotiation.

 I'm not going to go into the structure of this message too much because if it's wrong then your server is so totally screwed there's no saving you.
 However, in general this will contain the server's half of the information required for the Diffie Hellman negotiation.

 ### Server Hello Done

-The next record should be the Server Hello Done, also sent by the server.
+The next message should be the Server Hello Done, also sent by the server.
 This does exactly what it says on the tin: tells the client that the Server Hello is over.
-This is needed because of some optional records that I'm not covering here, mostly used with TLS client certificates, that are also part of the Server Hello.
+This is needed because of some optional messages that I'm not covering here, mostly used with TLS client certificates, that are also part of the Server Hello.

 ### Client Key Exchange

-This record *may* be sent if the server sent a Server Key Exchange record.
+This message *may* be sent if the server sent a Server Key Exchange message.
 This is used for the client's portion of the Diffie-Hellman key negotiation.
 I'm not going to go into this further here.

 ### Change Cipher Spec

-This is an interesting one, because it's not *strictly* a TLS record.
+This is an interesting one, because it's not *strictly* a part of the handshake protocol.
 Instead, it tells the remote party that all further messages will be encrypted using the agreed-upon cipher suite.
 This can only be done at this point because it's guaranteed that the key exchange will be complete, that the certificates will have been verified, and that everyone is happy to continue with the transaction.

 The server will send a Change Cipher Spec message as well.

 ### Done!

 At this point, we can no longer see into the rest of the TLS handshake.
-Happily, the handshake very rarely fails at this point because all that remains is for both sides to send their Finished record, encrypted using the agreed cipher suite.
+Happily, the handshake very rarely fails at this point because all that remains is for both sides to send their Finished message, encrypted using the agreed cipher suite.

 This represents a very high-level overview of the way the TLS handshake is done.
 As you can see, it's already pretty complicated and lengthy, and that is without going into any of the cryptographic signing and negotiation that is happening along the way.

 I highly recommend taking 15 or 20 more minutes to look at the handshake in more detail, and to Google anything you don't understand.
 You should also consider capturing handshakes from other websites, to see how they differ from the one you've looked at here.

 Next time, we'll look at some tips and tricks for debugging HTTP with Wireshark, and I'll also talk about how to do debug HTTPS requests so you can see the rest of the handshake (and feel like you're a spy).

+[^1]: Actually, there's some complexity around this field.
+In the upcoming TLSv1.3 standard, the spec will require that the outer version number always be set to TLSv1.0.
+This is done with a goal of minimising the number of mistakes servers and clients can make by paying attention to or incorrectly setting the outer version number.
+Regardless, this remains a field worth keeping an eye on.